-Maybe it’s because I’ve moved offices or classrooms every single year except my first year and have spent hour after hour after hour getting things set back up, but, my first tip is to take the time now to get organized.
+Maybe it’s because I’ve moved offices or classrooms almost every single year and have spent hour after hour after hour getting things set back up, but, my first tip is to take the time now to get organized.

 Every summer I spend time trying to get as organized as I can.
 There’s always an area of the room that needs to be tackled, or in my case, I’m trying to get my new room just right.
 Once the school year starts, things are in a constant motion and I’ve never found time to go back and tackle that To Do list that always gets continued over from summer.
+So what was once a smaller problem, becomes a bigger problem.
 Getting organized now also helps to get things off on the right foot.

-I made my labels colorful, but I’ve also made a set that is completely black and white in case you need it.
-I also made this completely editable.
+I made my labels colorful while still keeping things black and white, but I’ve also made a set that is completely black and white in case you need it.
+My teacher toolbox labels are also completely editable.
 That way, if you want to change some of it, you can do it straight in Powerpoint.
 All of the directions for font and color matching are in the file.
-Just click the image below to head to my TpT store to download it for free.
+Just click the image below to head to my TpT store to download my Teacher Toolbox labels for free.

 In my countless room changes I’ve discovered something.
 If I don’t start the year giving every piece of paper a specific and logical place, they’ll multiply overnight and suddenly every surface is covered.
 I realize I’m exaggerating, but I truly have had years where the stack of papers on my desk never gets emptied and has gotten out of control.
 I’ve also had years where the stack of papers never really happened.
 The trick was starting the year giving everything a specific place.